Git Sync is here — version your API workspace in git. See how

 Audit logging

 The comparison is stark because the architectural decisions are fundamentally different.
 Postman and Insomnia adopted cloud-first models where data lives on their servers and local storage is either unsupported or deprecated.
-This means features like E2E encryption, zero-knowledge sync, and OS keychain integration are either impossible or extremely difficult to retrofit.
+This means features like a genuinely offline mode, a git-backed workspace, and OS keychain integration are either impossible or extremely difficult to retrofit.

 RESTK started with local-first as the foundation and built cloud features on top of that.
 This is why privacy and security features that would require fundamental re-architecture in other tools are natural extensions of RESTK's existing design.